spectrum-finance/docs/docs/2-protocol-overview/fees.md

 :::caution

-This article may contain temporary information and applies only to the ErgoDEX V1
+This article may contain temporary information and applies only to the Spectrum.DEX V1

 :::

-ErgoDEX protocol V1 includes 3 types of fees:
+Spectrum.DEX protocol V1 includes 3 types of fees:

 | Fee                       | Assignment                         | Unit                              | Amount                                |
 | ------------------------- | ---------------------------------- | --------------------------------- | ------------------------------------- |